dotkernel/api-documentation/docs/book/v6/transition-from-api-tools/discovery-phase.md

 - which is the connection to a database
 - which library is used for database interaction (laminas-db, doctrine 2, eloquent, or else)?

-> Dotkernel API is tested only with MariaDB version 10.6, 10.11 LTS, 11.4 LTS, and 11.8 LTS
+> Dotkernel API version 6 is tested only with MariaDB version 10.7, 10.11 LTS, 11.4 LTS, and 11.8 LTS

 ## Authentication and Authorization